JeremyGinzburg/emg-prosthetic-hand/README.md

 https://github.com/user-attachments/assets/ed6a6339-9e3d-49cd-938e-f788866fb3cc

 - Actuated motion is controlled by a servo pulling the fishing tackle, which bends the finger
-- The rubber band snaps the finger back into its neutral position when tension in the fishing tackle is released
+- The rubber band snaps the fingers back into its neutral position when tension in the fishing tackle is released

 ## Overview
 This project aims to develop a functional prosthetic finger that is controlled by a myoelectric (EMG) control system.
 The current stage focuses on prototyping a mechanically reliable, tendon-driven finger with multiple degrees of freedom and smooth actuation.